espocrm/documentation/development/view.md

             }, this);
         },

-        // is called after contents is added to DOM
+        // called after contents is added to DOM
         afterRender: function () {
             console.log(this.$el); // view container DOM element